-While you may think that the proof of the pudding lies in the eating at your café, sometimes customers need something to entice them into choosing your café for food and drink.
+While you may think that the proof of the pudding lies in eating at your café, sometimes customers need something to entice them into choosing your café for food and drink.
 Window displays do not just have to be for shops.
 You can utilise your windows to attract passers-by and make sure they stop and take notice and call in to sample your treats.

 So, how can you best attract customers with visual merchandising for cafes?